arjunrao796123/dataviz-project-template-proposal/README.md

 ## Future Work
+  * Implement the same visualization in d3 since this utilises vegalite-api.
   * Include number of bins as a choice (Plot 1 and Plot 2)
   * Include other features as a choice (Plot 1 and Plot 2)